White nationalism: Paraguay

-In Paraguay, the New Australian Movement founded New Australia, a utopian socialist settlement in 1893.
+In Paraguay, the New Australian Movement founded New Australia, a white supremacist utopian socialist settlement in 1893.
 Its founder, William Lane, intended the settlement to be based on a "common-hold" instead of a commonwealth, life marriage, teetotalism, communism and a brotherhood of Anglophone white people and the preservation of the "colour-line".
 The colony was officially founded as Colonia Nueva Australia and comprised 238 adults and children.

 In July 1893, the first ship left Sydney, Australia for Paraguay, where the government was keen to get white settlers, and had offered the group a large area of good land.
 The settlement had been described as a refuge for misfits, failures and malcontents of the left wing of Australian democracy.
 Notable Australian individuals who joined the colony included Mary Gilmore, Rose Summerfield and Gilbert Stephen Casey.
 Summerfield was the mother of León Cadogan, a noted Paraguayan ethnologist.

 Due to poor management and a conflict over the prohibition of alcohol, the government of Paraguay eventually dissolved New Australia as a cooperative.
 Some colonists founded communes elsewhere in Paraguay but others returned to Australia or moved to England.
 As of 2008, around 2,000 descendants of the New Australia colonists still lived in Paraguay.